SoftwareAG/c8y-docs/content/edge/operation-bundle/troubleshooting.md

 The logs of the Kubernetes components are captured at:
 */tmp/diagnostic-utility/diagnostic_report_XXXXX/cumulocity/log_archive/kubernetes_logs.zip.*

-The kubernetes_logs.zip file contains the logs of all the Kubernetes platform components at “kube-system” path in the archive.
+The kubernetes_logs.zip file contains the logs of all Kubernetes platform components at “kube-system” path in the archive.
 The components captured are:

 * heapster-56f8bc546b-6st7g kube-apiserver-server
 * kube-controller-manager-server